con-schneider/dlab-public/README.md

 5. Install [openbabel](https://github.com/openbabel/openbabel), including the python bindings.

 ## Test your install
-The folder tests/ contains scripts you can use to check if your folder structure and python environment are set up correctly.
+The folder tests/ contains scripts you can use to check if your folder structure is set up correctly.
 Run them with pytest:

 	pytest tests/